COVID-19: Information for International Students

-Last week, the U.S. Department of State released guidance on National Interest Exception (NIE) waivers.
+The U.S. Department of State released guidance on National Interest Exception (NIE) waivers.
 F-1 students in the Schengen Area, United Kingdom, or Ireland can enter the U.S. without requesting a national interest exception.
 J-1 students from these areas must submit a request at their nearest U.S. Embassy.
 Students traveling on a NIE waiver must fly into one of 15 specifically designated airports.
 We recommend you carry a copy of the U.S. Department of State guidance with you when you travel.
 If you have any questions, please contact the U.S. Embassy in your country.
 You can also contact the airline or the Customs and Border Protection office where you will enter the U.S. for additional confirmation.

 For a link to the COVID-19 information for the U.S. Embassy in your country, visit this site: